bluefire4590/Sigurd-the-Holy-Knight/README.md

 More features will be added, based on how busy I am, how interested I am with this project/how bored I am with everything else.
 Also if I can improve my coding skills.

 Everything in here is for fun, but eventually I might make this an administrative bot in servers.

+The bot here must have ffmpeg.exe in the same folder as the other files to run.